 Since then Dotan attended the Eddie Adams Workshop, the Missouri Photo Workshop and studied photojournalism at Santa Monica College.

-Dotan is currently working on several ground-breaking long term projects including an in-depth photo essay about the culture of Venice Beach and a photo documentary about the journey of people coming out of homelessness.
+Dotan is currently working on several ground-breaking long term projects including a photo documentary about the journey of people coming out of homelessness.
 Dotan lives in West Los Angeles with his wife and two children.